 Over this section of riding you will experience the greatest change in environment and climate of the route, as you climb from the humid subtropical coast of Mazatlan, through dry tropical forest and cloud forest to the pine and oak that edges the altiplano.
 As the route takes you closer to Durango this transforms again to more arid surrounds of cactus, agave and scrubland.
 This region of the altiplano experiences frosts at night and cold mornings so be prepared.

-Although this long section is almost entirely paved, much of it follows a now almost deserted road, the Espinazo del Diablo, which has been superseded by a modern highway.
+Although this long section is mostly paved, much of it follows a now almost deserted road, the Espinazo del Diablo, which has been superseded by a modern highway.
 Shortly after this road starts you’ll pass the pretty colonial mining village of Copala, which is well worth a look, or an overnight stop.
 The Espinazo del Diablo has spectacular views of the interior of the Sierra Madre mountains and your ride will be punctuated by the occasional tienda or restaurant, as well as a couple of small towns and several villages.
 Don’t miss Parque Natural Mexiquillo, outside of La Ciudad; this park has some extraordinary rock formations, good camping and beautiful scenery.
+It is also here at this park that the route picks up an abandoned railway, which it follows periodically towards Llano Grande.
 Durango is an interesting city, founded on its mineral wealth, and there are areas to explore as day trips from this city, notably Tres Molinos Canyon.